128technology/docs/docs/about_supported_platforms.md

 For the purposes of describing the platform support policy, the following terms are defined:

 - ***Platform*** - A physical or virtual system, typically consisting of some amount of resources for compute, memory, disk, and networking. _Example_: A physical server, virtual machine, or public cloud virtual machine instance.
-- ***Certification*** - The process of testing to ensure that a specific combination of a 128T software version and platform build meet requirements for functionality, stability, and performance. _Example_: The [128T Certification Program](#128t-certification-program) provides certification of a set of platforms with 128T software.
+- ***Certification*** - The process of testing to ensure that a specific combination of a 128T Networking Platform software version and platform build meet requirements for functionality, stability, and performance. _Example_: The [128T Certification Program](#128t-certification-program) provides certification of a set of platforms with 128T Networking Platform software.
 - ***Certified Platform*** - A platform that is currently in the 128T Certification Program as a [128T Certified Plus Platform](#128t-certified-plus-platform), or [128T Certified Platform](#128t-certified-platform). _Example_: A specified build of Lenovo SR530 server is a certified platform.
-- ***Qualified Platform*** - A platform that meets or exceeds [minimum platform specifications](#minimum-platform-specifications) and is known to be able to run 128T software. _Example_: A CompuLab fitlet2 with Intel Atom E3950, 8GB of memory, and 128GB of disk is a qualified platform.
+- ***Qualified Platform*** - A platform that meets or exceeds [minimum platform specifications](#minimum-platform-specifications) and is known to be able to run 128T Networking Platform software. _Example_: A CompuLab fitlet2 with Intel Atom E3950, 8GB of memory, and 128GB of disk is a qualified platform.
 - ***Compatible Platform*** - A platform that meets or exceeds [minimum platform specifications](#minimum-platform-specifications). _Example_: A platform with Intel Xeon D-1518, 8GB of memory, and 128GB of disk is a compatible platform.
-- ***Incompatible Platform*** - A platform that does not meet [minimum platform specifications](#minimum-platform-specifications) and is unlikely to run 128T software at acceptable levels of functionality, stability, performance, or at all. _Example_: The [Apollo Guidance Computer](https://en.wikipedia.org/wiki/Apollo_Guidance_Computer) is an incompatible platform.
+- ***Incompatible Platform*** - A platform that does not meet [minimum platform specifications](#minimum-platform-specifications) and is unlikely to run 128T Networking Platform software at acceptable levels of functionality, stability, performance, or at all. _Example_: The [Apollo Guidance Computer](https://en.wikipedia.org/wiki/Apollo_Guidance_Computer) is an incompatible platform.

 ## 128T Certification Program

 128 Technology continuously works to maintain a platform abstraction in its software design.
 At the same time, there are often characteristics and optimizations that require platform-specific support.
-This support comes by way of a platform certification program which provides assurances of performance and functionality of the 128T software.
-For example, the 128T software utilizes [DPDK](https://www.dpdk.org) for broad driver support, and in some cases specific firmware revisions need to be loaded prior to being able to fully utilize 128T's optimized packet forwarding capabilities.
+This support comes by way of a platform certification program which provides assurances of performance and functionality of the 128T Networking Platform software.
+For example, the 128T Networking Platform software utilizes [DPDK](https://www.dpdk.org) for broad driver support, and in some cases specific firmware revisions need to be loaded prior to being able to fully utilize 128T's optimized packet forwarding capabilities.

 Inclusion in the 128T Certification Program is based on a given platforms ability to continuously meet certain test and support criteria.
 New platforms are added to the program at 128 Technology's discretion.
 For details on how to get new platforms in to the 128T certification program, or further information regarding the program, please [contact](https://www.128technology.com/contact) 128 Technology.